jbzozowski/QuizBall/README.md

 # QuizBall

-QuizBall is a baseball trivia app I am developing with the goal have including questions for multiple teams.
+QuizBall is a baseball trivia app I am developing with the goal of being able to choose questions for a specific team.